This Is the Last Straw

 But, like everything else that’s easy, cheap, and pleasurable, using a straw is fundamentally wrong.
 Straws consume a lot of energy to produce and distribute for vanishingly little purpose.
 Billions wind up in the trash without ever being opened.
 They’re too light to be reliably recycled; tons of them find their way into the ocean.
 Straws that don’t end up spiraling in awful trash gyres or clogging sea turtles’ sinuses wash up on the beach, where they’ll outlive us all.

-World Oceans Day is June 8, so this is a good time to point this out.
+June 5 is the UN’s World Environment Day, whose theme this year is “beat plastic pollution,” so it’s a good time to point this out.
 Stirrers and straws were the fifth-most common type of debris picked up along the California coastline, according to a cleanup count conducted by Upstream, an organization devoted to getting rid of single-use and disposable plastic packaging.
 No one pays the hidden costs tucked in each individually wrapped straw.

 It’s enough to make you pause as you open a straw and plop it into your iced coffee.
 It does not, however, appear to be enough to make you stop using straws.
 Hence the straw backlash: Communities nationwide are now attempting to use stronger means to limit Americans’ profligate suckage.